About origins, creation, and evolution

 Discoveries during 2011

-- 2011-JUN-27: Asteroid makes near miss of Earth: Asteroid "2011 MD" was discovered on JUN-22 by LINEAR -- a pair of robotic telescopes in New Mexico that scan for near-earth asteroids.
+2011-JUN-27: Asteroid makes near miss of Earth: Asteroid "2011 MD" was discovered on JUN-22 by LINEAR -- a pair of robotic telescopes in New Mexico that scan for near-earth asteroids.
 Its closest approach to Earth was on JUN-27 when it was only 12,000 km (7,500 miles) away.
 That is about 3% of the distance from the Earth to the Moon.
 It was estimated to be 9 meters (30 feet) wide.
 This is a fairly common occurrence; an asteroid like this one comes this close to Earth about every 6 years.
-In comparison, the asteroid that killed off the dinosaurs some 65 million years ago was about 112 miles wide.
+In comparison, the asteroid that killed off the dinosaurs -- and about 70% of the other forms of life on Earth -- some 65 million years ago was about 112 miles wide.
 According to the Capital Weather Gang at the Washington Post:

 "Scientists consider asteroids as potentially hazardous only if their size is larger than 490 feet in width.
 A 900 foot asteroid is expected to pass within 18,000 miles of earth in 2029.
 Fear not, because the odds of it actually hitting the Earth are greater than 250,000 to 1."
 1